AngleProtocol/merkl-docs/integrate-merkl/integrate-merkl-to-your-app/README.md

 **Parameters**

 * `chainId` (optional): You can specify one or several Merkl supported chain Ids.
-If none are provided, the API will return campaigns for all chains by default.&#x20;
+If none are provided, the API will return campaigns for all chains by default.

 **Example requests**